Peachypie98/mnist-lenet/README.md

 By looking at those graphs, we can get very high accuracy in few epochs.

 ## Demo
-Download the code I provided to you and try run it using jupyter notebook
+Download the MNIST_LeNet-5.ipynb file I provided to you and try run it using jupyter notebook